DC Energy Assistance – Utility Assistance Programs | United Way NCA

 If you or someone you know struggles to pay for utilities in Washington, DC, there are programs in place to help.
 Here’s how to get financial assistance for utility bills.

-DC Utility Assistance Programs
+DC Energy Assistance & Utility Programs

 Energy